Negotiation Idioms

 The bad weather was a setback in our efforts to get the material delivered on time.

-- to make something seem better or more pleasant
+- to make something seem better or less severe

 We tried to smooth over the problems between the two managers.